Jorsek/easyDITA-Knowledge-Portal/README.md

 1. To edit the footer content, open the "Customization" view again (as described in the top of the Setup section)
 1. In the left-hand customization pane, click "Footer Info"
-2. In this text box you can enter HTML to display in the black footer bar at the bottom of the page.
+2. In this text box you can enter several lines of text to be rendered in the footer block.
-    * Note that in the default value, there are two divs with classes "group1" and "group2"
-    * .group1 is rendered floating left, and .group2 is rendered on the right.
-    * Feel free to add any content you wish, and you may also add <style> elements to add CSS styling to the footer content.
-        * However, don't modify the colors of the footer box or the footer text because that is handled in the "Colors" section of the Customization options.
+3. Also be sure to select which social icon links you want visible in the footer.
+Here you can also set the URLs to which they link.

 ##### Colors

-Via the Customization screen, you can modify four different colors:
+Via the Customization screen, you can modify four different colors.
+Note that if you have changed your skin, you may see additional options.

 * Main Accent Color
 	* This is the color of the accents within the theme.
 It is used for the search bar (on the home page and on the subpages), the color of titles and active pages in the TOC.